 30 Day Declutter Challenge

 Have fun with it.
 Make decluttering and organization a challenge so you stay motivated to the end!
-There’s even a free printables organization template at the bottom. 🙂
+There’s even a free printable organization labels template at the bottom. 🙂

 Day 1 – Pantry – Empty out the pantry and wipe down the shelves.
 Then go through everything you took out and discard expired items.
 As you put things back into the pantry, group like items together.